#1: Comparisons to “Previous Apocalypses”

 -Christiana Figueres, “clean” energy advocate, on an episode of On Being

 One might suggest that I’m being too tough on people, that this is all very scary to grapple with.
-But I’m leaning toward the verdict that we members of “civilized” society need to grow up and face reality, after all the brutality that our culture has inflicted for millennia on more-than-human beings and on humans who were wise enough to live harmoniously with the rest of Life.
+But I’m leaning toward the verdict that we members of “civilized” society need to grow up and face reality, after all the brutality that our culture inflicts and all of the hardship that is coming out way.

 #4: Having It Our Way